 - Learn how expecting a weapon changes your positional priorities

-- Prioritizes chokes, as a well-placed choke can stop anyone, regardless of their mental state.
+- Learn to prioritize chokes, as a well-placed choke can stop anyone, regardless of their mental state

-Burton earned his BJJ Black Belt in 2006 under BJJ and MMA world champion Egan Inoue.
-MMA coach to Egan and brother Enson Inoue, along with UFC star Chris Leben.
-He is a full instructor in JKD and FMA under legend Guro Dan Inosanto.
-Burton is the leading functional silat master, testing everything against MMA fighters.
-He earned his Krav Maga instructor credentials in 2014 under IDF soldier of the year Nir Maman.
-Burton is in the exclusive Black Belt Magazine Hall Of Fame and was selected as their 2015 self-defense instructor of the year.
+Burton Richardson earned his BJJ black belt in 2006 under BJJ and MMA world-champion Egan Inoue.
+Richardson was an MMA coach for Egan and his brother Enson Inoue, along with UFC star Chris Leben.
+He is a full instructor in JKD and FMA under Dan Inosanto.
+He is also the leading functional-silat master, testing everything against MMA fighters.
+He earned his krav maga instructor credentials in 2014 under IDF soldier of the year Nir Maman.
+And he was Black Belt's 2015 Self-Defense Instructor of the Year.

-Underlying all of this is Burton's foundation as a scientist.
-He won the science award at Carson high school, graduated from USC in biological sciences, and was a researcher at UCLA medical center where he worked in a lab studying multiple sclerosis.
-This scientific mindset leads him to test EVERY technique in rigorous sparring.
-For Burton, everything is theory until it has been thoroughly tested in the laboratory of hard sparring or actual fighting.
+Underlying all this is Burton Richardson's foundation as a scientist.
+He won the science award at Carson High School, graduated from USC in biological sciences and was a researcher at UCLA Medical Center, where he worked in a lab studying multiple sclerosis.
+For him, everything is theory until it has been thoroughly tested in the laboratory of hard sparring or actual fighting.

-And that is why his BJJ For The Street program is exceptional.
+And that is why BJJ for the Street is exceptional.

-None of the self-defense techniques are done statically.
-In sport jiu-jitsu, the competitors train by drilling and sparring each and every technique.
+None of the self-defense techniques is done statically.
+In sport jiu-jitsu, competitors train by drilling and sparring with each technique.
 Sparring is essential.
 But when most people learn the “self-defense” aspect of jiu-jitsu, there is no sparring at all.
 Burton Richardson is on a mission to change this.

-Functional skill is developed through sparring, so all the self-defense techniques in the BJJ For The Street program are sparred in a safe manner to ensure that actual fighting skill against a resisting opponent is developed.
-It's not enough to know the mechanics of a functional gun disarm, you need to develop the skill to apply the technique against someone who's fighting back against you.
+Functional skill is developed through sparring, so all the self-defense techniques in BJJ for the Street are tested in a safe manner to ensure that actual fighting skill against a resisting opponent is developed.
+It's not enough to know the mechanics of a functional gun disarm; you need to develop the skill to apply the technique against someone who's fighting back.

-Richardson’s motto is “Pressure test everything!”
-This book shows the results of his in depth scientific testing in a highly organized, step by step, easy to follow format.
-Richardson’s wish is that everyone who enjoys the benefits that grappling has to offer is also well-versed in the practical extreme self-defense application of the art.
-This book will help everyone interested in pressure-tested self-defense to understand the difference between BJJ for sport and BJJ For The Street!
+Richardson’s motto is “Pressure-test everything!”
+This book shows the results of his in-depth scientific testing in an organized, step-by-step, easy-to-follow format.
+Richardson’s wish is that everyone who enjoys the benefits that grappling has to offer is also well-versed in the practical self-defense applications of the art.
+This book will help everyone understand the difference between BJJ for sport and BJJ for the street.